MicrosoftDocs/visualstudio-docs/docs/ide/reference/autorecover-environment-options-dialog-box.md

 ::: moniker range="vs-2017"

 Use this option to customize how often a file is automatically saved in the editor.
-For previously saved files, a copy of the file is saved in *%USERPROFILE%\Documents\Visual Studio [version]\Backup Files\\[projectname]*.
+For previously saved files, Visual Studio 2017 saves a copy of the file in *%USERPROFILE%\Documents\Visual Studio [version]\Backup Files\\[projectname]*.
 If the file is new and you haven't saved it yet, Visual Studio autosaves it by using a randomly generated file name.

 ::: moniker-end